freenode/web-7.0/content/kb/general/cloaks.md

 Unaffiliated cloaks
 ===================
 Unaffiliated cloaks take the form `unaffiliated/accountname`.
-They obscure your IP from casual observers, to a degree - but see the weaknesses section below.
+They indicate that you are not affiliated with any specific project on freenode.
+They can also help obscure your IP from casual observers, to a certain degree - but see the weaknesses section below.

 Gateway cloaks